-Systematic review of early immune response to SARS-CoV-2 vaccination among patients with chronic kidney disease
+Review of early immune response to SARS-CoV-2 vaccination among patients with CKD

 Introduction: The effects of the coronavirus disease 19 (COVID-19) pandemic in particular affect those with chronic kidney disease (CKD), who commonly have defects in humoral and cellular immunity, and the efficacy of vaccinations against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is uncertain.